DreamWaltz: Make a Scene with Complex 3D Animatable Avatars: Experiment

 \section{Experiment}

 We validate the effectiveness of our proposed framework for avatar generation and animation.
 In Sec.~\ref{exp:avatar_generation}, we evaluate avatar generation with extensive text prompts for both qualitative comparisons and user studies.
-In Sec.~\ref{exp:avatar_animation}, we evaluate avatar animation with two motion sequences.
-We demonstrate the efficacy of the proposed framework in making complex scenes with diverse interactions in Sec.~\ref{exp:interaction}.
-Finally, we present ablation analysis in Sec.~\ref{exp:ablations}.
+In Sec.~\ref{exp:avatar_animation}, we demonstrate avatar animation given novel motion sequences.
+We present ablation analysis in Sec.~\ref{exp:ablations} and illustrate that our framework can be further applied to make complex scenes with diverse interactions in Sec.~\ref{exp:interaction}.

 \textbf{Implementation details.} DreamWaltz is implemented in PyTorch and can be trained and evaluated on a single NVIDIA 3090 GPU.
-For the static avatar creation stage, we train the avatar representation for 30,000 iterations, which takes about an hour.
+For the canonical avatar creation stage, we train the avatar representation for 30,000 iterations, which takes about an hour.
 For the animatable avatar learning stage, the avatar representation and the introduced density weighting network are further trained for 50,000 iterations.
 Inference takes less than 3 seconds per rendering frame.
 Note that the two stages can be combined for joint training, but we decouple them for training efficiency.